pkdone/MongoDB-AUTO-HA/README.md

 kill -9 12345
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;_(this time, in the **top left** pane, the Python script will not report any connection problems when the failover occurrs (notice the running monitoring scripts in the bottom 3 panes will show a stall in increasing number of inserted records, for a second or two, before increasing again when one of the two remaining `mongod` servers automatically becomes the primary)_
+&nbsp;&nbsp;&nbsp;&nbsp;_(this time, in the **top left** pane, the Python script will not report any connection problems when the failover occurs (notice the running monitoring scripts in the bottom 3 panes will show a stall in increasing number of inserted records, for a second or two, before increasing again when one of the two remaining `mongod` servers automatically becomes the primary)_

 &nbsp;